Skip to main content

 • Security Gaps: Inconsistent security policies create vulnerabilities.
 Ensure unified protection.

 • Vendor Lock-in (Still): Do not use proprietary services extensively.
-This can limit future flexibility.
+Extensive use of proprietary services can limit future flexibility.

 • Operational Complexity: Without proper tools, management becomes difficult.
 Invest in integration platforms.